docusign/postman-collections/README.md

 ## License

-The DocuSign Postman Collection is licensed under the MIT [License](LICENSE).
+The DocuSign Postman Collections are licensed under the MIT [License](LICENSE).